"Angry Birds" maker eyes Hong Kong IPO

 Finnish weekly Tekniikka&Talous reported on Friday the firm was looking at 2013 for the IPO but Vesterbacka said no decision had been made.

-Other large global firms to have gone public on the Hong Kong exchange include fashion house Prada, luggage maker Samsonite and cosmetics maker L'Occitane.
+Other large global firms to have gone public on the Hong Kong exchange include fashion house Prada (1913.HK), luggage maker Samsonite (1910.HK) and cosmetics maker L'Occitane (0973.HK).

 Companies benefit from access to high liquidity from Chinese pension funds and retail investors and the bourse offers higher valuations in some sectors.